What is the new state regulated life insurance program you keep reading about? Is it a legitimate plan?

 Since they’ll be fully licensed agents, you don’t necessarily need to be worried about your identity or money being stolen.

 That, however, is just one way of looking at it.
-You need to ask yourself: ‘Do you really want to do business with an insurance company that uses such deceptive advertising techniques to mislead customers into buying plans?
+You must ask yourself: ‘Do you want to do business with an insurance company that uses deceptive advertising techniques to mislead customers into buying plans?